 Cleveland Clinic has pioneered the use of augmented reality (AR) in face transplantation.
 Discover how 3D holographic images guided surgeons through a total face transplant.

-Discover how a total face transplant in 2017 is helping a young gunshot wound survivor.
-Her injury robbed her of vision, speech, and the ability to swallow, chew and breathe through her nose.
+Discover how a total face transplant in 2017 is helping a young woman whose injury robbed her of vision, speech, and the ability to swallow, chew and breathe through her nose.

 Discover how innovation and teamwork transformed the life of a young gunshot wound survivor.
 Here is a behind-the-scenes look at the third face transplant performed at Cleveland Clinic.